Rendering shows the building exterior, designed with glass walls and an open and light-filled layout.

 Engineering Center: From vision to reality

-Work is underway on the Engineering Center, a new building opening in spring 2025 that puts innovation, entrepreneurship, collaboration, and inclusion at its core for future leaders.
-The “heart” of Berkeley Engineering, the building will add 35,500 square feet across two new floors above the Bechtel Engineering Center.
-The time-lapse video and renderings below help imagine how the vision is becoming a reality.
+The Engineering Center, a new building that opened in spring 2025, puts innovation, entrepreneurship, collaboration, and inclusion at its core for future leaders.
+The “heart” of Berkeley Engineering, the building adds 35,500 square feet across two new floors above the Bechtel Engineering Center.
+The time-lapse video and renderings below help imagine how the vision became a reality.

 Building itself a lesson in engineering